Statistical inference for Gumbel Type-II distribution under simple step-stress life test using Type-II censoring: Conclusion

 \section{Conclusion}

 In this paper, we obtained estimates of the unknown model parameters of the Gumbel Type-II distribution under both classical and the Bayesian approaches using TRV modeling for simple SSLT.
-It has been observed that the MLEs can not be obtained explicitly for both the unknown parameters.
+It has been observed that the MLEs can not be obtained explicitly for all the unknown parameters.
 Therefore, we used the Newton-Raphson iterative method to compute MLEs by using $R$ software.
 Also, we obtained the Bayes estimates based on the symmetric and asymmetric loss functions under the assumption of independent priors.
 A Monte Carlo simulation study is performed to compare the performance of the estimates in terms of the average values and MSEs.
-It has been noticed that the Bayes estimates under LL function perform better than the other estimates.
-The asymptotic confidence intervals and HPD intervals are also obtained.
-It is noticed that the HPD credible intervals perform better than asymptotic confidence intervals, as expected.
-Further, a real data set on bladder cancer is considered for illustrative purposes.\\ \\ \\ {\bf The authors declare that they do not have any conflict of interests.}
+It has been noticed that the Bayes estimates under LL function perform better than the other point estimates.
+The asymptotic confidence intervals, bootstrap confidence intervals, and HPD credible intervals are also obtained.
+It is noticed that the HPD credible intervals perform better than other confidence intervals in terms of average width of the intervals.
+Further, two real life data sets are considered for illustrative purposes.
+An optimal censoring plan has been suggested by using different optimality criteria.\\ \\ \textbf{Acknowledgement:} The authors would like to thank the Editor in Chief, an Associate Editor and two anonymous reviewers for their positive remarks and useful comments.
+The author S. Dutta, thanks the Council of Scientific and Industrial Research (C.S.I.R.
+Grant No. 09/983(0038)/2019-EMR-I), India, for the financial assistantship received to carry out this research work.
+The first and third authors thank the research facilities received from the Department of Mathematics, National Institute of Technology Rourkela, India. \\ \\ {\bf The authors declare that they do not have any conflict of interests.}